Wh0DKnee/ezECS/README.md

 # ezECS
 ezECS is an [entity component system](https://en.wikipedia.org/wiki/Entity_component_system).

 The goal of this project is to provide a light-weight and easy to use system, while keeping cache-friendliness in mind.
 Specifically, this means that components are contiguous in memory, ensuring fast iteration over components of a given type.
+This is achieved using a [sparse sets](https://programmingpraxis.com/2012/03/09/sparse-sets/) in conjuction with the actual component pool.

 ## Usage